What do you want to know?

 Nutrition highlights

-- Vitamin A supports vision and skin health.
+- Vitamin A (beta-carotene) — supports vision, skin, and immune development.

 Safety quick tips

-- Choose ripe mango - soft and sweet, not hard.
+- Choose ripe mango — soft and sweet, not hard or fibrous.

-- Remove the pit and peel before serving.
+- Remove the skin and the large central stone (pit) before serving.

 Common questions